h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Contour_Plot_Visual_Examples.md

 Contour plots make these complex structures interpretable in ways that would be difficult to visualize with marginal distributions or summary statistics alone.

-### Visual Question 3: Probability Regions and Mahalanobis Distance
+### Example 8: Probability Regions and Mahalanobis Distance

 **Question**: What is the relationship between contour lines and probability regions in a bivariate normal distribution, and how does this extend our understanding of confidence intervals?